 Arrive at the auction location early and locate the auctioneer as quickly as possible.
 Bidding at an auction can be intimidating, especially if you’ve never done it before.
 Take as many cues from the other participants as you can, but don’t let them dictate how much you bid.
 You may encounter investors who attend many auctions every month and who don’t necessarily appreciate new competition.

 If you are the winning bidder, make sure you get the necessary documents from the auctioneer to verify that you are the winning bidder.
-Clarify with the auctioneer and a real estate attorney what further steps need to be made before you take ownership and possession of the property.
+Clarify with the auctioneer and a real estate attorney what further steps need to be taken before you take ownership and possession of the property.
 In some states, ownership can be transferred immediately or within a few days.
 In other states, you may need to wait a month or more for the sale to be confirmed by a court.
 Some states have redemption periods for the owner, in which case the owner can buy the property back from you if they pay the full amount paid at the auction, plus applicable fees.
 You should avoid spending money on repairs or improvements during the redemption period.